2022 Lawrence Medalist Reflects on a Life of Service

 Among the many activities funded by the Hilton Foundation, one of the most meaningful to Cain is the foundation’s support of Measure of America and its American Human Development Project, which introduced the American Human Development Index.
 This measures the well-being of all Americans based on indicators in three key areas: health, education, and living standards.
 Instead of measuring America based on the question, “how is the economy?,” it asks, “how are people doing?”.
 This work is informed by and supportive of the UN’s Sustainable Development Goals, and allows for well-being rankings of all 50 states, 436 congressional districts, county groups within states, women and men, and racial and ethnic groups.

-“From his time as a University of Oregon student to his fifty-year career in international human development, Ed Cain is a perfect example of what it means to be a Lawrence Medalist, a distinguished UO alumnus, and just an all-around good person,” says Dean Adrian Parr.
+“From his time as a University of Oregon student to his fifty-year career in international human development, Ed Cain is a perfect example of what it means to be a Lawrence Medalist, a distinguished UO alumnus, and just an all-around good person,” says Dean Adrian Parr Zaretsky.
 “We are excited to have him be our first in-person medalist to speak on campus after two years of virtual ceremonies.
 I am honored to present the Lawrence Medal to him in recognition of his tireless work to advance sustainable human development, work toward peace, fight disease, and build hope in all corners of our world, and his leadership in bringing government, business, and philanthropy together to improve lives worldwide.”